-It brings new features, including an experimental one, called Forced Dark Mode, which literally forces a dark theme upon any and every website, even if the website doesn't natively have its own dark mode.
+Newer versions of Chrome have a feature called Forced Dark Mode, which literally forces a dark theme upon any and every website, even if the website doesn't natively have its own dark mode.

-How to get Chrome 78
+How to get the latest version of Chrome

 First, you need to update Google Chrome: